RockLib/RockLib.Messaging/docs/SQS.md

   - The name of the instance of SQSQueueSender.
 - queueUrl
   - The url of the SQS queue.
+- region (optional, defaults to the null)
+  - The region of the SQS queue.

 MessagingScenarioFactory can be configured with an `SQSQueueSender` named "commands" as follows: